 Each course feature includes a feature description.
 Click the arrow icon next to the feature to expand the feature box and display the description.

 View Feature Tags

-- Development : the feature is only available for testing in your beta environment; it is not available in your production environment.
-(This tag only displays in the beta environment.)
+Note: Occasionally features may include a Development tag, which means the feature is only available for testing in your beta environment; it is not available in your production environment.

 View Feature Access

 Each feature displays a feature access status as set by your admin.

 Note: Course features are activated on a course-by-course basis.

 View On Feature